mortfb/Handin3DSYS/README.md

 /profile - shows your name and your userID

-/quit - leaves the server and the client termninates
+/quit - leaves the server and the client terminates

 /help - shows the list of the possible commands

-/lt - shows the current Lamport Time Stamp for the client.
+/lt - shows the current Lamport Timestamp for the client.

 To use the commands just type it in the terminal and then press enter

-If you just want to send a message type anything you want in the terminal and press enter.
+If you just want to send a message, type anything you want in the terminal and press enter.
-Now the message will be send to the server distributed to all currently active clients.
+Now the message will be sent to the server, and distributed to all currently active clients.

-In the terminal you will recieve messages for when people join, leave or message that they just sent.
-This happens basically as soon as the action occurs.
+In the terminal you will recieve messages for when people join, leave or the message that they just sent.
+This happens almost as soon as the action occurs.

 Once you are done, use the aformentioned /quit command to leave and terminate the operation.